Posts for Tag: game

 Posted In: Fun | Game

-Wordle is a game of highs and lows.
-Sometimes your guesses are lucky and you can solve the puzzle easily and sometimes you barely get it in 6 guesses.
+NY Times’ Wordle is a game of highs and lows.
+Sometimes your guesses are lucky (I mean, highly skilled) and you can solve the puzzle easily and sometimes you barely get it in 6 guesses.
 When the latter happens, sometimes you want validation that that day’s puzzle was hard.
-This data viz lets you see how other NY Times Wordle players did against the day’s puzzle.
+This dataviz lets you see how difficult today’s wordle puzzle was for other NY Times Wordle players did.

 Even over 1 year later, I still enjoy playing Wordle.
 I even made a few Wordle games myself – WordguessrTridleScrabwordle.
 I’ve been enjoying the Wordlebot which does a daily analysis of your game.
 I especially enjoy how it indicates how “lucky” your guesses were and how they eliminated possible answers until you arrive at the puzzle solution.
 One thing it also provides is data on the frequency of guesses that are made which provides information on the number of guesses it took to solve each puzzle.